-As a board member of the Society of Professional Journalists Florida Pro Chapter and chair of the student programming committee, I’ve run and hosted hands-on events geared at teaching students journalistic skills in fun, interactive settings.
+As the VP of Programs for the Society of Professional Journalists Florida Pro Chapter, I’ve run and hosted hands-on events geared at teaching journalists and student journalists applicable skills in fun, interactive settings.
 These events have been held at coffee shops, breweries, universities, high school campuses and college media conventions — and we can bring them to you.

 Fake News Game Show

 Created by the SPJ Florida pro chapter, the Fake News Game Show is an interactive trivia-style game centered around media literacy.
 The game was featured by Poynter for its creativity.

 Teaching students interviewing skills by having them chat up the undead.
 More information.